Country of origin

 This German-made recoilless gun from World War 2 was the first

-M72 LAW.
-The Panzerfaust ("Tank Fist") and it's evolutions are no
+single-use infantry anti-tank weapon.
+The Panzerfaust ("Tank Fist") and its evolutions are no

 longer in service.

 Similar weapon developed in the UK.
 Though despite sharing a similar